Ruby Gemstone Composition

 Synthetic Ruby stones are fairly popular and highly difficult to tell from natural stones.
 Only a trained eye can detect the differences in crystalline structures, all other elements are identical.

-When wearer wants to embed Ruby in the jewelry, be sure to ask if they’ve been heat treated or are lab grown.
+When the wearer wants to embed Ruby in the jewelry, be sure to ask if they’ve been heat-treated or are lab-grown.

 Chemical Composition Of Ruby Gemstone (Manik)